 Also did you know that Yucca flowers can be eaten stuffed and cooked and sometimes raw?
 However the raw flowers may cause slight irritation.
-Sumac flowers are beloved by bees and the fruits make a great tart beverage when put in cold water.
+Sumac (Rhus spp.) flowers are beloved by bees and the fruits make a great tart beverage when put in cold water.
 Don’t confuse with the Poison Sumac (Toxicodendron vernix) which has white fruits versus the red edible fruits of several species in the Rhus genus!
-What has been blooming or fruiting around you?
+What has been?

 Ready for Harvest

 It has been a great fruit year around Asheville, NC for Juneberries (Amelanchier spp.), Blueberries (Vaccinium spp.), Cherries (Prunus spp.), Mulberries (Morus spp.)
-Black Raspberries (Rubus occidentalis) and i even had my first Wineberry (Rubus phoenicolasius) just before leaving town at Herb and Roots nursery run by friend and colleague Mateo Ryall.
-It has been a good year for Hemlock Reishi mushrooms (Ganoderma tsugae) too.
-What fruits are ready for harvest around you?
+Black Raspberries (Rubus occidentalis) and i have been eating Wineberries (Rubus phoenicolasius) daily for about a week.
+It has been a good year for Hemlock Reishi mushrooms (Ganoderma tsugae) too. i have heard reports and seen harvests of Chanterelles (Cantharellus spp.) but have yet to find some myself.
+What fruits/fungi are ready for harvest around you?

 Food Plants of Temperate Places